 - 2 large eggs, room temp

-- 1/3 cup Lakanto Sweetener or another granulated sweetener
+- 1/2 cup Maple Sugar or keto granulated sweetener

 Instructions

-- In a large bowl whisk together the eggs, coconut oil, and seed butter with a fork until fluffy.
-Add in the sweeteners and mix in thoroughly.
+- In a large bowl whisk together the eggs, coconut oil, vanilla extract, and seed butter until fluffy.

-- Bake for 15-20 minutes until slightly risen and firm looking, remove them from the oven and let them cool completely before handling.
+- Bake for 20 minutes until slightly risen and firm looking, remove them from the oven, and let them cool completely before handling.

 Recipe Notes: